Jamie Soward: 2013

 In 2013, Soward's form declined.
-The Dragons started losing matches and he was blamed partially for it.
-On 17 April he signed a 4-year contract with the Penrith Panthers for $1.5 million Australian Dollars.
+St. George Illawarra started losing matches and he was blamed partially for it.
+On 17 April he signed a four-year contract with the Penrith Panthers for $1.5 million Australian Dollars.

 In round 13 he got dropped to NSW Cup.
-Two weeks later, on 17 June 2013, Soward, after being denied a release to join the Panthers by the Dragons, signed with the London Broncos in the Super League for the rest of the 2013 season after a falling out with Dragons coach Steve Price.
-Soward played in 12 matches, scored 3 tries, kicked 21 goals and 4 field goals in his final year with a 7-year stint for the Dragons in the 2013 NRL season before moving to the London Broncos.
+Two weeks later, on 17 June 2013, Soward, after being denied a release to join Penrith by the St. George club, signed with the London Broncos in the Super League for the rest of the 2013 season after a falling out with Dragons coach Steve Price.
+Soward played in 12 matches, scored 3 tries, kicked 21 goals and 4 field goals in his final year with a seven-year stint for St. George Illawarra in the 2013 NRL season before moving to the London Broncos.

-In London, Soward scored 67 points in only 9 games, as well as helping the team to the Challenge Cup semi-finals, where they lost 0–70 to Wigan.
+In London, Soward scored 67 points in only nine games, as well as helping the team to the Challenge Cup semi-finals, where they lost 0–70 to Wigan.
 Soward had scored a try, a goal and a drop-goal in their 29–10 quarter-final win over Sheffield.

 2014

 In February 2014, Soward was selected in the Panthers inaugural 2014 Auckland Nines squad.
-In round 1 against the Newcastle Knights at Penrith Stadium, Soward made his club début for the Panthers, kicking a goal for the Panthers in the 30–8 win.
-In round 9, against the Newcastle Knights at Hunter Stadium, Soward scored his first try for the Panthers in a 32–10 victory.
-In the Panthers Finals Week 1 match against the minor premiers, the Sydney Roosters at the Sydney Football Stadium, Soward kicked the game-winning field goal in the last minute of play in the Panthers 19–18 victory over the Roosters.
-Soward capped off a brilliant season in his first year with Panthers with him playing in 25 matches, scoring 7 tries, kicking 63 goals and a field goal.
+In round 1 against the Newcastle Knights at Penrith Stadium, Soward made his club début for Penrith, kicking a goal for the club in their 30–8 win.
+In round 9, against the Newcastle Knights at Hunter Stadium, Soward scored his first try for the Penrith club in a 32–10 victory.
+In Penrith's Finals Week 1 match against the minor premiers, the Sydney Roosters at the Sydney Football Stadium, Soward kicked the game-winning field goal in the last minute of play in Penrith's 19–18 victory over the Roosters.
+Soward capped off a brilliant season in his first year with Panthers with him playing in 25 matches, scoring seven tries, kicking 63 goals and a field goal.

 Off the field in 2014, Soward began a feud with former NRL player Beau Ryan after Ryan mocked Soward on The Footy Show.
 Soward was reportedly angry that Ryan had made fun of his voice and the way that he talked as the player has a lisp.
-Ryan came out to the media and said “It's all light-hearted stuff and I didn’t mean to hurt anyone, and if I have hurt anyone I'll stop it".
+Ryan came out to the media and said “It's all light-hearted stuff and I didn't mean to hurt anyone, and if I have hurt anyone I'll stop it".